-For so many of us, managing our finances is a mystery.
-We know we need to save for a rainy day and for retirement.
-We know managing debt is important, and that a credit rating can make or break whether we get a loan.
-For most people, financial knowledge ends there.
-That’s why we turn to financial advisors.
-But for some of us, becoming an advisor and helping other Canadians meet their retirement goals is of high interest (no pun intended).
+For many Canadians, managing everyday finances can be a big puzzle.
+Sure, we know we need to save for a rainy day and for retirement.
+We know managing debt is important, and a credit rating can make or break whether we get a loan.
+And for a good many of us, financial knowledge ends there.
+This, however, is where financial advisors pick up the baton.

 - Financial planner

 - Mutual fund dealer

 - Portfolio manager